Computational Photography

 Identify the Audience

-This critique is pinpoint towards technophiles, photographers, AI enthusiasts, and curious minds interested in extreme applications of computer science in photography.
+This review is pinpoint towards technophiles, photographers, AI enthusiasts, and curious minds interested in radical applications of computer science in photography.

 A Brief History of Computational Photography

 Computational Photography is a relatively new field that emerged from the meeting of computer graphics, computer vision, and photography.
-Its aim is to exceed the limitations of long-established and accepted photography by opening ourselves to computational methods to image nabbing and processing.
+Its aim is to surpass the limitations of long-established and accepted photography by introducing computational methods to image nabbing and processing.
 It offers striking capabilities, such as high kinetic range imaging, photorealistic focusing, and depth-aware editing.

 Meet the Team Behind the Computational Photography Lab